Bimbum1337/ISRO-R-DEVKIT/CONTRIBUTING.md

 helping.
 So we will keep it as simple as possible:

 * Language is english.
 Code is english, Comments are english.
 No other languages permitted.
+  * Only exception: Original korean messages from the game.
 * Don't put multiple classes/structures in one file (except simple nested types that stay completely internal)
 * Don't split classes across multiple files.
 * Adapt the current formatting.
-We are not very strict.
-If it's readable, it's good.
+See https://gitlab.com/florian0/sro_devkit/-/wikis/Coding-Guidelines for more information on formatting.
 * Write comments.
 Quality > Quantity.
 Keep them informative.
 * No dirty code.
 No hacks.
 Keep it clean.
 Avoid memory leaks.